The ENGIE Community Initiative chevron_right

 100% Renewable Electricity & Gas

-If you’re currently on a fixed term tariff that’s due to end in the next 12 months, we’ve used your current prices and the prices you would most likely be transferred onto when your current tariff ends.
-This is to work out your personal projection with your current supplier and provide you with the savings/additional cost message.
+If you’re currently on a fixed term tariff that’s due to end in the next 12 months, we’ve used (1) your current prices and (2) the prices you would most likely be transferred onto when your current tariff ends to (a) work out your personal projection with your current supplier and (b) provide you with the savings/additional cost message.

-ENGIE’s Domestic Electricity and Gas Supply Terms and Conditions apply to the Green Fixed June 19 v3, this is a fixed term tariff with an end date 30/06/19, your prices will remain fixed until 30th June 2019.
+ENGIE’s Domestic Electricity and Gas Supply Terms and Conditions apply to the Green Fixed Sept 21, this is a fixed term tariff with an end date 30/09/21, your prices will remain fixed until 30th September 2021.
 Your direct debit and/or bill amount may vary depending on your gas and electricity usage.

 You confirm that you have the necessary authority to agree to this legally binding contract.

-Around 49 days before your tariff end date, ENGIE will contact you with details of the ENGIE Roll Over tariff, which is the cheapest relevant fixed ENGIE tariff available.
-You will be moved automatically onto this tariff at the end of your fixed duration term, unless you choose a different tariff at this time.
+Around 49 days before the end of the fixed duration, we will contact you with details of the ENGIE Rollover tariff, which you will be automatically moved to at the end of your fixed duration term, unless you choose a different tariff at this time.

 If you are paying by fixed monthly direct debit, your payment amount will be based on your estimated energy usage for the next 12 months, your estimated annual usage is divided by 12 to provide your direct debit.
-We will review your account twice a year and if your payment needs to change due to your gas and electricity usage, we will give you at least 10 working days’ notice.
+Your direct debit will be reviewed on a regular basis at least twice a year and if your payment needs to change due to your gas and electricity usage, we will give you at least 10 working days’ notice.
 Under the direct debit scheme, you are covered under the Direct Debit Guarantee.
+You will receive your bill every 3 months.

 If you are paying on receipt of bill, you will receive a bill every 3 months at this point you will be expected to pay the bill in full within 10 working days.